When Your Child Says the “F” Word

 But parenthood is funny like that.

-One moment you’re cruising along, one hand on the wheel, window down, sunglasses on and then, like a sucker punch to the temple, you’re reminded that you’re not in control, and probably never have been.
+One moment you’re cruising along, one hand on the wheel, window down, sunglasses on and then, like a sucker punch, you’re reminded that you’re not in control, and probably never have been.
 So with a pair of mangled sunglasses dangling off an ear, you straighten up and attempt to piece together what just happened.

-I wake the coffee maker, the laptop and move to the kitchen sink and watch slivers of morning light break the dark veil of day and think about you.
+I wake the coffee maker, and the laptop, move to the kitchen sink and watch slivers of morning light break the dark veil of day and think about you.
 I think about what I want to say to you this week.

 Frankly, I needed a break.

 I wanted to lighten the mood around here.
 And plus, with this Killer Clown Craze and the Presidential Election ( two unrelated yet often confused headlines) dominating our nightly news, we could use it.